 The founder of Suicide Crisis explained her reasons for setting up the charity:-

 “On 27th March 2012 I had a traumatic experience that changed my life.
-It was 10 days after a significant bereavement, which meant I was predisposed to having a more severe reaction to the subsequent trauma.
+It was ten days after a significant bereavement, and this meant that I was more vulnerable to having a more severe reaction to the subsequent trauma.

 On being discharged from the crisis team, I was told that psychological therapy was what I needed.
 However, there would be a waiting time of at least 8 months.

 People who have PTSD and/or a dissociative disorder are at increased risk of suicide.
 Research shows that they are particularly at risk of multiple suicide attempts (research from the Department of Psychiatry, Albert Einstein College of Medicine, New York).

 The suicide attempts have left me with long-term physical damage.

 This experience was the driving force behind the setting up of the charity.
 This gap in services needed to be filled, so we set up a Trauma Centre in May 2013 – part of our early intervention strategy.